Aashishsharma/Learnings/Docker + kubernetes/Kubernetes.md

             secretKeyRef:
               name: mongodb-secret
               key: mongo-root-password
----
+---                                     --------- 3 dashes in yml indicates it's a new document is starting
 apiVersion: v1
 kind: Service                               ----------- this indicates that this comp is a service
 metadata:
   name: mongodb-service
 spec:
   selector:
-    app: mongodb                          ----------- this indicates that connect to mongodb deployment
+    app: mongodb                          ----------- this indicates that connect to mongodb deployment pod
   ports:
     - protocol: TCP
-      port: 27017
+      port: 27017 - this service comp is exposed on port 27017, so other comps can connect to this internal servi
       targetPort: 27017                    ---------- and under mongodb comp, connect to pod whose port is 27017
 ```

 ### Step 2 - Create secrets component